obriencj/koji-smoky-dingo/docs/faq.rst

 me happy.

-Since the name "Koji Smoky Dingo" is fairly long, I frequently refer to it as simply KSD.
+Since the name "Koji Smoky Dingo" is fairly long, I frequently refer to it as simply "KSD".

 Why Not Contribute Directly to Koji?